 3. Explore Old Town and the Astronomical Clock

-The Astronomical Clock is one of the main features in Old Town Square in Prague.
+The Astronomical Clock is one of the main features of Old Town Square in Prague.

 It was first constructed in the 15th century and has been restored a few times after damage.
 It has multiple beautiful golden accents and moving parts.

-It's one of 20 notable sight in Old Town Prague.
+It's one of 20 notable sights in Old Town Prague.

 4. Prague Castle